A collection of coins lying on a flat surface

 Virtual Hospice FD Group

-The group was set up in 2021 to bring hospice FDs together to hear from expert speakers on key issues, share perspectives and benchmark financial data.
-Indeed, the Hospice UK quarterly benchmarking grew out of the work of this group.
+Set up in 2021, this group brings hospice FDs together to hear from expert speakers on key issues, share perspectives and benchmark financial data.
+Indeed, Hospice UK's quarterly benchmarking grew out of the work of this group.

-The group meets quarterly and we keep numbers small enough to allow everyone to participate, but large enough to get a good range of opinions.
+The group meets quarterly.
+We keep numbers small enough to allow everyone to participate, but large enough to get a good range of opinions.
+We currently have around a dozen members from different parts of the country.

 Below are details about some of our recent sessions.
 To learn more about the group, contact me.